oscar-Ezeigbo/Mitrack/README.md

 it should automatically open the emulator with Mitrack installed
 ![image](https://user-images.githubusercontent.com/61979201/116330162-27345a80-a78a-11eb-8858-21623eacd8d2.png)

-# Operating manual
+# How it works
-Tnteracting the "+" button ath the bottom of the page should inflate the bottom fragment and allow you to write a task and set an end date
+Tnteracting the "+" button ath the bottom of the page should inflate the bottom fragment and allow you to write a task and set an end date.
+These are then stored in the to-do fragment that holds the task instances.
 The task should then be registered and viewable

 # Usage